 Finding Hotel Deals:

 For short stays and last minute bookings, we tend to stay in hotels, as long as we can get a reasonable rate.
 We know many travellers who find the best price by walking up on the day they need the room.
 While we have tried this in the past (off-season travel only), we had two failures, both in Europe.
 The first time was in Seville Spain, where it took us over three hours to find an affordable last-minute option.
 The second time was Beziers France, where we arrived during a festival and discovered 100s of other travellers who were also looking for accommodations.
 While many of them resorted to sleeping on the street, we opted for a late night drive back to our home exchange house that was only three hours away.
 Now we always include accommodation bookings on our travel itinerary.
-Our favourite sites include booking.com, Hotels Combined, and Agoda:
+Our favourite sites are Booking .com and Agoda:

 ↓ ↓ ↓ Start Here to Find Hotel Deals ↓ ↓ ↓